USS United States (1797): Second Barbary War

-Soon after the United States declared war against Britain in 1812, Algiers took advantage of the United States' preoccupation with Britain and began intercepting American merchant ships in the Mediterranean.
+Soon after the outbreak of the War of 1812, Algiers took advantage of the United States' preoccupation with Britain and began attacking American merchant ships in the Mediterranean.
 On 2 March 1815, at the request of President James Madison, Congress declared war on Algiers.
 Work preparing two American squadrons promptly began—one at Boston under Commodore William Bainbridge, and one at New York under Commodore Steven Decatur.
 United States was assigned under Bainbridge but required repairs and refitting from her period in port for the latter part of the War of 1812.
 She was not ready for sea when Bainbridge departed Boston on 3 July.